-When it comes to location on Las Vegas Blvd., these hotels are in the center of the action that comprises the middle area of the Strip, right next to Flamingo Road.
+When it comes to location on Las Vegas Blvd., these hotels are both in the center of the action that comprises the mid-Strip area, right next to Flamingo Road.

 (Download our FREE Las Vegas Strip map here to see the location of all the hotels on the Strip).

-The only real difference in location is that the entrance to Paris is right on the Strip, while the Strip side entrance to Bally’s is set back from the street about 150 yards.
+The only real difference in location is that the entrance to Paris is right on the Strip, while the Strip-side entrance to Horseshoe is set back from the street about 150 yards.

 Although this doesn’t help narrow down your choice much, it’s good to know that this is a very desirable area to stay in no matter which hotel you decide on.

-Comparing Paris and Bally’s Standard Rooms & Rates
+Comparing Paris and Horseshoe Standard Rooms & Rates

-Based on the table at the top of this article, it isn’t difficult to see that Bally’s offers a less expensive starting room rate for guests on a budget.
-What makes Bally’s such a great choice for budgeted stays is the fact that the entertainment and quality of the resort are still top-notch!
+Based on the table at the top of this article, it isn’t difficult to see that Horseshoe offers a less expensive starting room rate for guests on a budget.
+What makes Horseshoe such a great choice for budgeted stays is the fact that the entertainment and quality of the resort are still top-notch!

-The room rates at Bally’s range from the moderately inexpensive to a few hundred dollars a night for the premium suites.
+The room rates at Horseshoe range from moderately inexpensive to a few hundred dollars a night for the premium suites.
 There’s nothing wrong with saving a few bucks on a hotel so that you have more money to spend doing fun things in Vegas, right?

-Paris Las Vegas, on the other hand is a more extravagant resort.
-Paris’s most affordable room runs about $59 a night, which is $26 higher than the standard room at Bally’s.
+Paris Las Vegas, on the other hand, is a more extravagant resort.
+Paris’s most affordable room runs from about $59 a night, which is $26 higher than the standard room at Horseshoe.
 It’s not a huge difference, but it starts to add up if you’re planning to spend several nights.

-Let’s compare the standard rooms and amenities at Paris and Bally’s.
+Let’s compare the standard rooms and amenities at Paris and Horseshoe.